|

 Gibson O'Mealy

 Media and Technology Coordinator Gibson works to support the Zone in its many activities through messaging mediums, social media management, and more.
 Guided by the belief that a strong community starts with meaningful connections to our neighbors, Gibson's central focus is expanding and building upon CommunityZone's partnerships.
-As a senior at Lewisburg High School, Gibson leads Student Council, is a longtime member of the Model UN Club, and participates in theatre.
+As a senior at Lewisburg High School, Gibson leads Student Council and the Model UN Club and participates in theatre.
 Outside of school, he volunteers in political campaigns and organizations.
-Additionally, he's lived in Lewisburg since late 2016 and began at the Zone in June of 2025. |
+He's lived in Lewisburg since late 2016 and began at the Zone in June of 2025. |

 Location |